MEASURE (FOR 50 SERVINGS)

-If the breadcrumbs have not been prepared, cut the hamburger buns in half and toast on a low temperature oven (200 degrees F) until slightly golden brown and firm (see recipe MRS 1303 for detailed directions and pictures).
+If the breadcrumbs have not been prepared, cut the hamburger buns in half and toast on a low temperature oven (200 degrees F) until slightly golden brown and firm (see recipe MRS 7125 "Whole Wheat Bread Crumbs (WGR)" for detailed directions and pictures).

-Place 2 pounds 10 ounces (3 quarts) of rehydrated potatoes into each steamtable pan (12" x 20" x 2 ½") coated with food release spray.
+Place 1 pound, 3 ounces of dehydrated potato slices into each steamtable pan (12" x 20" x 2 ½") coated with food release spray.
+For 50 servings, use 2 steamtable pans.
+For 100 servings, use 4 steamtable pans.